SlamBall: History

-SlamBall was invented in 1999 by Mason Gordon, who was working at the time for Tollin/Robbins Productions and had written episodes for the television shows Kenan & Kel and Cousin Skeeter.
+SlamBall was invented in 1999 by Mason Gordon, who was working at the time for Tollin/Robbins Productions.
 The name SlamBall is owned by Gordon's company.
-Inspired by video games, Gordon sketched an idea on a napkin for a sport that combined several existent ones.
+Inspired by video games, Gordon sketched an idea on a napkin for a sport that combined several existing ones.
 He approached his boss, movie and television producer Mike Tollin, who liked the idea and thought Gordon was "onto something."
 Tollin helped finance the construction of a prototype court in an East Los Angeles warehouse six months later.

 Gordon then tried to convince street basketball players to test his new idea; he wanted to find skilled, strong players who could compete comfortably while launching off trampolines and crashing into each other in mid-air.

-Five recruits—James Willis, Sean Jackson, David Redmond, Michael Goldman and Jeff Sheridan—trained with Gordon to produce the first games.
+Five recruits—James Willis, Sean Jackson, David Redmond, Michael Goldman, and Jeff Sheridan—trained with Gordon to produce the first games.
 These original six players were part of the first two teams, the Los Angeles Rumble and the Chicago Mob.
 These two teams played an exhibition series in 2001, which the Chicago Mob won.
 Soon, more players were brought in, including Stan Fletcher, Rob Wilson and Dion Mays.

 First played in Los Angeles, the game gained attention from street basketball players in the area.
 Within a year, 400 people had been enlisted as potential players.
 Open tryouts were held and the selection of players based on athletic ability, body control and court awareness started.
 Reducing numbers to about 60 players, the first ever SlamBall combine was held where players and coaches learned safety, the game and basic strategy.

 In 2002, SlamBall made its television debut, on The National Network (later Spike TV and now the Paramount Network), soon after former Philadelphia 76ers owner Pat Croce had signed on as a partner.
 Six teams (the Bouncers, Diablos, Mob, Rumble, Slashers, and Steal) played in the inaugural season.
 Former NBA All-Star Reggie Theus served as studio co-host and color commentator.
-ReelSports served as the event organizers for the new league.
-SlamBall also aired on the British television station Trouble and ESPN aired a feature on the new league.